whri-phenogenomics/geneBurdenRD/README.md

 **BBS.tsv** contains a header row (sample.id, caco,caco.denovo) followed by 10 rows for case_11 to case_20 with a 1 in the caco column to signify these are the cases and then 100 ro$

+**sample_covariates.tsv** contains a header row (sample.id, age, family.structure, Participant.Phenotypic.Sex, inferred_anc) followed by the values for the 110 cases and controls for these potentially confounding factors.
+The default adjust Firth analysis in the testing script will adjust for these covariates.

 ### How to run the analysis on the demo data <a name="rundemo"></a>

 git clone or download zip geneBurdenRD as described above.\